dongxuli-concord-design/dongxuli-concord-design/README.md

 2. Install `nw-gyp` using `npm install -g nw-gyp`.
 3. Update the node and nwjs files on `XcExternal` following the `README.md` in `XcExternal`.
 Please right-click and open all executable files (such as node/nwjc etc.) on macOS for permission control reasons.
 4. Delete all node_modules folder and run `npm install` in XcMain.

-### How to create an app

-Steps to create a new app

-1. Create a new folder in `Apps` following the template of `Hello`.
-2. Modify the code.
-3. Copy the compiled binary code or source code, including any resource files, to `XcMain`.
-4. Modify the `config.js` in the XcMain to load the app.
-5. Check `Hello App` for an example.

-Steps to create a new plugin of 3DCAD app

-1. Create a new folder in `Apps` following the template of `Hello3DCADPlugin`.
-2. Modify the code.
-3. Copy the compiled binary code or source code, including any resource files, to `Apps/3DCAD/Plugins/`.
-4. Modify the `config.js` in the `Apps/3DCAD/res/` to load the plugin.